Tomer27cz/energy-line-gauge/README.md

 The only required field is `entity`.
 The rest of the fields are optional.
 Color `auto` can only be set in the YAML file (or it will be set to `auto` by default when creating the card).

+You can set the `entity` to `none`, `null` or `undefined` to create a "spacer" to "consume" an automatic color (I had a unique "gap" in my HA energy panel colors - the color index skipped a color).

 #### Each entity has its own settings:

 | Setting              |     type      |     default      |                                         example                                          | description                                                                                                                                          |